 Not always.
 The one-click installer your host provides is not based on the control panel, though it may be limited by the control panel.

-The big three script libraries, Fantastico, Softaculous, and SimpleScripts, can be run on most popular control panels, so most hosting companies will use one of these.
+The big three script libraries, Fantastico, Softaculous, and SimpleScripts, can be run on most popular control panels and most hosting companies will use one of these.

 Can I change my control panel?

 That depends on the plan and your host.
 In most cases, shared hosting plans come with a single, preinstalled control plan.
-Some hosts offer different control panels with different plans or with different operating systems.
-With virtual private hosting (VPS), you may have more options available.
+Some hosts offer different control panels with different plans or operating systems.
+With VPS, you may have more options available.

-In some cases, if your host provides root access, you will be able to install your own control panel, though this is not guaranteed.
-If you do wish to install your own, you should check with the host before committing.
+In some cases, if your host provides root access, you can install your own control panel, though this is not guaranteed.
+If you wish to install your own, you should check with the host before committing.

 With a dedicated server, you should have root access, which means you can purchase and install any control panel you desire, provided it’s available for self-installation.
 Of course, if you prefer not to mess around with setting up or paying for your own control panel, you can just stick with the one your host provides.